“Developing Headspace” Programme

 Giles is especially interested in the relational aspects of leading in learning and developing values-based approaches to creating school culture.
 He enjoys teaching, spends much of his time training school staff and getting alongside teachers in classrooms.
 Giles writes on a range of themes about learning, schooling and what it’s like to teach.
 Outside of working in schools he runs a small farm in east Suffolk.

-Viv has been in the education profession for over twenty five years.
+Viv has been in the education profession for over thirty years.
 She is a former primary head teacher and seventeen years ago was one of the youngest heads in the country to turn around a failing primary school.

 She has been a lead trainer and consultant for a number of educational training bodies, including the Department for Education, the National College,The London Centre for Leadership in Learning at the Institute of Education and the NUT.
 She was a contributing author to the 2011 publication Mentoring and Coaching in schools and in 2014 published her first book, “Staying A Head: The Stress Management Secrets of Successful School Leaders.”